 Fuel Prices – One of the biggest advantages of a diesel pickup truck with a flatbed trailer vs a fully loaded big rig hauling a flatbed trailer is the fuel miles per gallon.
 On average a fully loaded big rig with a flatbed trailer may average 3 to 10 miles per gallon.
 Whereas a diesel pickup truck with less weight and better aerodynamics may see on average 12 to upwards of 25 miles per gallon depending on the truck.
 This can make starting in the professional trucking industry much more appealing to new drivers who have obtained a commercial driver’s license.

 Cheaper Initial Investment – Anyone who is looking to get into hot shot trucking can look to spend anywhere from 50,000 to 85,000 dollars for a newer diesel pickup truck in either a 3500 or 5500 series with an average flatbed trailer that is approximately 40 feet in length.
-One of the things to consider with older diesel pickup trucks is that maintenance is to maintain vs buying a newer vehicle model with less maintenance demand.
+One of the things to consider with older diesel pickup trucks is that maintenance is maintained vs buying a newer vehicle model with less maintenance demand.
 The same can be said about finding an older trailer that may have seen the roadways more often or has been sitting for a period of time.

 Hot Shot Trucking Requirements